prof3ssorSt3v3/mad9011/docs/deliverables/exercises/ex-7.md

 - Copy the SVG code into the index.html file.
 - Create the animation in the main.css file.

-Design your banner to work well on laptop screen sizes (~1300px wide) and larger.
-You are not required to make it responsive.
 Your SVG code should be written directly inside of the `index.html` file and the styling should all be written in the `./css/main.css` file.

 ## Example